JinghongM/medium-facenet-tutorial/README.md

 2. result.txt: the result of the project
 ```
 ```
 3. ML_final_project.pdf: the report for this project.
-So in this readme file, on instruction about downloading dataset and configuration of Docker will be provided.
+So in this readme file, instruction about downloading dataset and configuration of Docker will be provided.
 ```